xiaofanliang/starter-hugo-academic/content/authors/admin/_index.md

 interests:
   - The Network Effects of Social, Digital, and Transportation Infrastructure
-  - Data Governance and Infrastructure in Cities
+  - Effective, Appropriate, and Human-centered AI Applications for Urban Planning
-  - Human Agency in Urban AI Governance and Applications
+  - Planning Implications of AI Infrastructure

 education:
   courses: